Creating The Right Content For The Right Patient Profile Is What We Do.

 - convention rates

-To show a clients range of knowledge and expertise, commonly asked questions are documented from Google and other sources.
-This type of content creation supports a keyword’s position in Google and effect a rise in ranking.
+This type of content creation supports a keyword’s position in Google and increases ranking.
 It is a bit crude.

 In what areas of the UK does the client sell.
 What about geography (geo-target or local SEO)?
 How far will your customers travel?

 This content is always popular as it often leads to quick wins.
 Therefore, it is crucial to create quality geo-target content.